Kirchhoff's diffraction formula: Fraunhofer and Fresnel diffraction equations

-In spite of the various approximations that were made in arriving at the formula, it is adequate to describe the majority of problems in instrumental optics.
-This is mainly because the wavelength of light is much smaller than the dimensions of any obstacles encountered.
-Analytical solutions are not possible for most configurations, but the Fresnel diffraction equation and Fraunhofer diffraction equation, which are approximations of Kirchhoff's formula for the near field and far field, can be applied to a very wide range of optical systems.
+In spite of the various approximations that were made in arriving at the Kirchoff's diffraction formula, the formula is adequate to describe the majority of problems in instrumental optics.
+This is mainly because the wavelength of light is much smaller than the dimensions of any obstacles encountered by the light in many problems under consideration.
+Analytical solutions are not possible for most configurations, but the Fresnel diffraction equation and Fraunhofer diffraction equation, which are approximations of the Kirchhoff's formula for the near field and far field, respectively, can be applied to a very wide range of optical systems.

-One of the important assumptions made in arriving at the Kirchhoff diffraction formula is that r and s are significantly greater than λ.
-Another approximation can be made, which significantly simplifies the equation further: this is that the distances P_{0}Q and QP are much greater than the dimensions of the aperture.
-This allows one to make two further approximations:
+One of the important assumptions made in arriving at the Kirchhoff diffraction formula is that r (the distance between a point wave source P_{0} and a point on an aperture Q) and s (the distance between Q and an observation point P) are significantly greater than the wavelength λ.
+Here, other approximations can be made, further simplifying the diffraction formula: